fork/react-patterns/README.md

 This repository contains basic React Components, Hooks and Patterns, which we use at [Fork Unstable Media](https://www.fork.de/).

-## How to install components to your own React project
+## How to install the components to your own React project

 Clone the `react-patterns` repository.